amoffat/powerset/README.md

 The first and second argument go together.
 The `bool` is whether or not we should terminate generation of child nodes, and the `int` is which parent we should continue the algorithm.
 In most cases, when you terminate, you will usually want to continue at the parent, which would corrspond to `len(path) - 1`.
-You can see in this image, from the blue lines to the right, that the root node is zero-indexed, which would make our current node `len(path)`:
+You can see in this image, from the blue lines to the right, that the root node is zero-indexed, which would make our current node `len(path)`, because a node's height index will receive that many path segments:

 ![https://i.imgur.com/5UmMQ0c.jpg](https://i.imgur.com/5UmMQ0c.jpg)

 If we terminate to the parent from a left branch, processing will continue at the right sibling.
-If we terminate to the parent from the left branch, processing will continue with the grandparent (since the parent has no more children to explore).
+If we terminate to the parent from the *right* branch, processing will continue with the grandparent (since the parent has no more children to explore).
 Using `true, 0` will terminate to the root, while `true, -1` will terminate to *before* the root, meaning the algorithm terminates completely.